-Selling your UK limited company usually means no shortage of paperwork!
-Before ploughing ahead, it’s well worth taking a step back and thinking about how you plan to get the business ready for sale.
+Like most aspects of registering and running a business, selling your UK limited company usually means no shortage of paperwork, so before ploughing ahead it’s well worth taking a step back and thinking about how you plan to get the business ready for sale.
 A bit like selling a house, you want the best possible price, with the least amount of fuss.

 Complete a Stock Transfer Form

 You will need to complete a Stock Transfer Form with the details of the share transfer.
 This confirms who is buying, who is selling, and the amounts/values involved.
 Depending on how much money is changing hands for the shares, you might also need to pay stamp duty to HMRC.

 Can I just sell part of my limited company if I want to?

 Yes, you can, and this is quite common in companies which want to sell shares in order to raise funds.
 Just be aware that selling part of your company can mean you have less control, depending on the type of shares that you sell, or the agreement that you have with the buyer.
 It’s best practice to draw up a formal shareholders’ agreement, to help avoid future complications or disputes.